-He points out that employees work extremely hard to meet customer expectations and at key points – such as month’s end – this can mean working very long hours.
-This affects the work-life balance.
+He points out that employees work extremely hard to meet customer expectations and at key points—such as month’s end—this can mean working very long hours.
+This affects work-life balance.
 However, many of the manual and repetitive tasks that staff are undertaking are essential but consume time but add little value.
-Automation has allowed the company to increase capacity to meet the increased volumes of work from a growing global business while also ensuring clients are at the heart of everything we do.
+Automation has allowed the company to increase capacity to meet the increased volumes of work from a growing global business while also making sure clients are at the heart of everything we do.

 A good example of the types of processes that Alter Domus has been automating include dealing with documents such as financial statements and accounts statements, where information has to be identified and captured with bank statements and then accessing the accounts software and recording each of those transactions manually.

 It’s the type of process that has many small variations but is conducted multiple times every day by multiple teams in multiple locations.
 It’s time-consuming and can be prone to human error leading to extra work to rectify any issues.
 Deploying a software robot frees up employee capacity across the world, while also improving processing time and data quality.

 The company is using intelligent automation based around advanced UiPath solutions including Document Understanding, AI Fabric, and UiPath Orchestrator.

 We have lots of instances where we need to grab documents from portals and sites...
 This was a problem we’ve had for a long time, but within two weeks we were able to build a working solution that can be rolled out to teams globally.